Article by Jerry Low

 Check out KeriLynn’s article on how to cut down your marketing time in half with the right tools and planning.

+But wait, reading alone is not enough.
+Especially when you are on the road and having fun visiting places.
 In a few weeks, you might not remember the name of that great restaurant you ate at in Corfu while you were traveling through Greece.

 Headlines are arguably the most important aspect of every single blog post.